 In the above coil schematic the Input Terminal, or power in from the battery side, the heavier bold wire, is on the left, forming what is called the Primary Coil.
 The high-voltage Output Terminal is in the center created by the outgoing wire of the Secondary Coil.
 The low-tension Negative Terminal or ground, is on the right.

-Although the end results are the same, because of differences between induction coils and ignition coils --- in that each were designed to serve different purposes --- the wiring for a spark gap transmitter using an ignition coil is slightly different than traditional schematics.
+Although the end results are the same, because of differences between induction coils and ignition coils --- in that each were designed to serve quasi similar purposes, but each needed their own different approach to deliver that purpose because of that difference --- the wiring for a spark gap transmitter using an ignition coil is slightly different than traditional schematics.
 In an ignition coil the primary is wound over the secondary, which is wound first.
 Notice in the ignition coil drawing above that the primary and secondary ignition coil are connected at one end just prior to exiting through the Negative Terminal.
 Ignition coils are manufactured that way because in a car ignition system, both the primary and secondary coils need to be grounded to the car body.
 Connecting them together inside the coil container itself is a way of making that possible with only one external connection.
 Induction coils have a slightly different design.

 An induction coil, like an ignition coil, has two wound coils inside, the primary and secondary.
 In an induction coil primary coils are located inside while the secondary coils located in outer side, so the magnetic field of the primary coils will hit the secondary coil.
 If the number of turns of the secondary coil is less, the output voltage is decreased.
 If the number of turns of the secondary coil is greater then the output voltage will increase.